Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Introduction

-We collect a corpus of \totalKaggleNotebooks executable notebooks from the Kaggle platform from popular competitions.
-Our test generation approach generates a total of \totalKaggleAssertions assertions, \avgtotalKaggleAssertions assertions per notebook on average.
-Out of \totalKaggleAssertions assertions, \datasetAssertionsKaggle are dataset-related assertions, \modelArchAssertionsKaggle model architecture related assertions, and \modelPerfAssertionsKaggle are model performance related assertions.
-We perform mutation analysis of the notebooks with assertions using domain-specific mutation operations, such as adding outliers in data and modifying layers of neural networks.
-Overall, we obtain a mutation score of \mutantScoreKaggle showing that our generated assertions are robust to a variety of domain-specific mutations.
+\mypara{Results} We collect a corpus of \totalKaggleNotebooks executable notebooks from popular competitions in Kaggle. \toolgen generates a total of \totalKaggleAssertions assertions (\avgtotalKaggleAssertions assertions per notebook on average), including assertions for dataset properties (\datasetAssertionsKaggle), model architecture properties (\modelArchAssertionsKaggle), and model performance properties (\modelPerfAssertionsKaggle).
+We perform mutation analysis of the notebooks with assertions using ML-specific mutation operations, such as adding outliers in data and modifying layers of neural networks.
+Overall, we obtain a mutation score of \mutantScoreKaggleZeroNineNinePercRev, showing that \toolgen's generated assertions are robust to a variety of ML-specific mutations.

-We also collect \numKaggleVersion buggy versions for \totalKaggleNotebooks of Kaggle notebooks and evaluate whether our generated assertions can catch the regressions.
-Our generated assertions can successfully detect \totalVersionKilledKaggle of the buggy versions (out of a total of \numKaggleVersionNoExeError versions that can run successfully), indicating that \tool's assertions can also detect real-world regression bugs.
+We also collect \numKaggleVersionNoExeErrorRev older versions of Kaggle notebooks with potential regressions and evaluate whether our generated assertions could have caught these real-world regressions.
+Our generated assertions can successfully detect regressions in \totalVersionKilledKaggleRev (\totalPercVersionKilledKaggleRev) buggy versions, showing the effectiveness of \toolgen's assertions.